 There's more...

 In step 2, you view the methods you can invoke on a process object.
 As shown in the figure, one of those methods is the Kill() method.
 In step 3, you use that method to stop the Notepad process.
-The Kill() method is an instance method, - meaning you invoke it to kill (stop) a specific process.
+The Kill() method is an instance method, meaning you invoke it to kill (stop) a specific process.
 You can read more about this .NET method at https://docs.microsoft.com/dotnet/api/system.diagnostics.process.kill.

 The output in step 4 illustrates an error occurring within VS Code.
 If you use the PowerShell 7 console, you may see a slightly different output, although with the same actual error message.